This post may contain affiliate links. Please read our disclosure policy.

 Yield: 20 cookies

-These soft and chewy gluten free ginger cookies are filled with plenty of warm winter spices like ginger and cloves, and made easily in one bowl.
+These soft and chewy gluten free ginger cookies are perfectly spiced with ginger and cloves, rich in molasses, and so easy to slice-and-bake!

 Save this recipe!